 Hammerhead

-This type is the most frequently used and is known for its large tower that has a tiny cab running through the masts.
+A hammerhead is the most frequently used tower crane.
+It has a large tower with a tiny cab running through the masts.

 Derrick